-- 1. Standards for Deliberation.
-The appeal officer will decide whether the appealing party has proven the asserted ground(s) for appeal.
-They will only consider the evidence presented at the hearing, the investigation file, and the appeal statements of the parties.
-In disproportionate sanction appeals, they may also consider any input parties provide in a meeting explained below.
-They will not make their own factual findings, nor any witness credibility determinations. - Disproportionate Sanction Appeals Opportunity for Meeting.
-In cases where a ground of appeal is disproportionate sanction, the parties may meet separately with the appeal officer for the limited purpose of providing input on their desired outcomes as to sanctions only. - 3.
-Decision by Appeal Officer.
-The appeal officer may: - a.
-Uphold the findings and sanctions; - b.
-Overturn the findings and/or sanctions; - c.
-Modify the findings and/or sanctions; or - d.
-In appeals alleging material procedural error (ground (a) above), send the case back to the hearing officer for further fact-finding if needed. - 4.
+- c.
+Modify the findings or sanctions; or - d.
+In appeals alleging material procedural error (ground (a) above), send the case back to the hearing officer for further factfinding if needed. - 4.
 Written Report.
 The appeal officer will summarize their decision in a written report that includes the following: - a.
 A statement of the grounds identified on appeal; - b.
 A summary of the information considered by the appeal officer; and - c.
-The decision of the appeal officer and the rationale for the decision including, where the findings or sanctions are overturned or modified, an explanation of why the findings were not reasonable or the sanctions were disproportionate, or how the procedural error materially affected the outcome. - 5.
-Distribution of Written Decision.
-Within ten (10) business days of receiving the appeal, the appeal officer will send their written decision to Complainant and Respondent (with copies sent to the Title IX Officer and OAISC). - a.
+The decision of the appeal officer and the rationale for the decision including, where the findings or sanctions are overturned or modified, an explanation of why the findings were not reasonable or the sanctions were disproportionate, or how the procedural error materially affected the outcome. - Distribution of Written Decision.
+Within 10 business days of receiving the appeal, the appeal officer will send their written decision to Complainant and Respondent (with copies sent to the Title IX Officer and Student Conduct). - a.
 Unless the appeal officer remands the matter, they will inform the Respondent and the Complainant that the matter is closed with no further right to appeal. - b.
-If the appeal officer remands the matter, they will specify what further fact-

-Sexual Violence and Sexual Harassment Student Investigation and Adjudication Framework finding should occur or what additional information should be considered and request that the hearing officer report back to the appeal officer on their additional fact-finding.
-After receiving the hearing officer's additional factual findings, the appeal officer will issue their decision within ten (10) business days.
+If the appeal officer remands the matter, they will specify what further factfinding should occur or what additional information should be considered and request that the hearing officer report back to the appeal officer on their additional factfinding.
+After receiving the hearing officer's additional factual findings, the appeal officer will issue their decision within 10 business days.
 This decision will be final.